Paralympic Games: Paralympians at the Olympics

 Paralympic athletes have sought equal opportunities to compete at the Olympic Games.
 The precedent was set by Neroli Fairhall, a Paralympic archer from New Zealand, who competed at the 1984 Summer Olympics in Los Angeles.

 In 2008, Oscar Pistorius, a South African sprinter, attempted to qualify for the 2008 Summer Olympics.
 Pistorius had both his legs amputated below the knee and races with two carbon fibre blades manufactured by Össur.
 He holds the Paralympic world record in the 400 meter event.
 Pistorius missed qualifying for the 2008 Summer Olympics in the 400 meter race, by 0.70 seconds.
 He qualified for the 2008 Summer Paralympics where he won gold medals in the 100, 200, and 400 meter sprints.

 In 2011, Pistorius qualified for the 2012 Summer Olympics and competed in two events: he made the semi-final in the 400 metres race; and his team came 8th in the final of the 4 × 400 metres relay race.
-Even though all athletes are given equal opportunities to participate in these events, such as the 400-meter race, there has been growing criticism that the games may not be fair to all athletes.
-For example, athletes running a race with a left prosthetic leg may be disadvantaged compared to those with a right side prosthesis because the races are run in an anticlockwise direction, giving some athletes an advantage.
+Even though all athletes are given equal opportunities to participate in these events, there has been growing criticism that the games may not be fair to all athletes.
+For example, at the 400 metres race, athletes running with a left prosthetic leg may be disadvantaged compared to those with a right prosthetic leg because races are run anticlockwise.

 Some athletes without a disability also compete at the Paralympics.
 The sighted guides for athletes with a visual impairment are such a close and essential part of the competition that the athlete with visual impairment and the guide are considered a team, and both athletes are medal candidates.